Injection wells are classified as follows:

 (A) Class I.

-(2) Other industrial and municipal disposal wells that inject fluids beneath the lowermost formation containing an underground source of drinking water within one quarter mile of the well bore.
+(2) Other industrial and municipal disposal wells that inject fluids beneath the lowermost formation containing a USDW within one -quarter mile of the well bore.

-(3) Radioactive waste disposal wells whichthat inject fluids below the lowermost formation containing an underground source of drinking water within one quarter mile of the well bore.
+(3) Radioactive waste disposal wells that inject fluids below the lowermost formation containing a USDW within one -quarter mile of the well bore.

 (D) Class IV.

 (E) Class V. Injection wells not included in class I, II, III, or IV.
 Typically, class V wells are shallow wells used to place a variety of fluids directly below the land surface into or above formations that contain USDWs.
 However, if the fluids placed in the ground qualify as a hazardous waste under the Resource Conservation and Recovery Act (RCRA), then the well is either a class I or class IV well, not a class V well.
-Class V wells include, but are not limited to:
+Class V wells include, but are not limited to the following:

-(1) Air conditioning return flow wells used to return to the supply aquifer the water used for heating or cooling in a heat pump;
+(1) Air conditioning return flow wells used to return to the supply aquifer the water used for heating or cooling in a heat pump .

-(3) Cooling water return flow wells used to inject water previously used for cooling;
+(3) Cooling water return flow wells used to inject water previously used for cooling.

-(4) Drainage wells used to drain surface fluid, primarily storm runoff, into a subsurface formation;
+(4) Drainage wells used to drain surface fluid, primarily storm runoff, into a subsurface formation .

-(5) Dry wells used for the injection of wastes into a subsurface formation;
+(5) Dry wells used for the injection of wastes into a subsurface formation .

-(6) Recharge wells used to replenish the water in an aquifer or used as part of an aquifer storage and recovery project;
+(6) Recharge wells used to replenish the water in an aquifer or used as part of an aquifer storage and recovery project .

-(7) Salt water intrusion barrier wells used to inject water into a fresh water aquifer to prevent the intrusion of salt water into the fresh water;
+(7) Salt water intrusion barrier wells used to inject water into a fresh water aquifer to prevent the intrusion of salt water into the fresh water .

-(8) Sand backfill and other backfill wells used to inject a mixture of water and sand, mill tailings or other solids into mined out portions of subsurface mines whether what is injected is a radioactive waste or not;
+(8) Sand backfill and other backfill wells used to inject a mixture of water and sand, mill tailings or other solids into mined out portions of subsurface mines whether what is injected is a radioactive waste or not .

-(10) Subsidence control wells (not used for the purpose of oil or natural gas production) used to inject fluids into a non-oil or gas producing zone to reduce or eliminate subsidence associated with the overdraft of fresh water;
+(10) Subsidence control wells (not used for the purpose of oil or natural gas production) used to inject fluids into a non-oil or gas producing zone to reduce or eliminate subsidence associated with the overdraft of fresh water .

-(11) Injection wells associated with the recovery of geothermal energy for heating, aquiculture and production of electric power;
+(11) Injection wells associated with the recovery of geothermal energy for heating, aquiculture and production of electric power .

-(12) Radioactive waste disposal wells other than class IV or class I wells that inject radioactive material listed in 10 CFR part 20, "appendix B," "table II," column 2;
+(12) Radioactive waste disposal wells other than class IV or class I wells that inject radioactive material listed in 10 CFR part 20, "appendix B," "table II," column 2 .

-(13) Wells used for solution mining of conventional mines such as stopes leaching;
+(13) Wells used for solution mining of conventional mines such as stopes leaching .

-(14) Wells used to inject spent brine into the same formation from which it was withdrawn after extraction of halogens or their salts;
+(14) Wells used to inject spent brine into the same formation from which it was withdrawn after extraction of halogens or their salts .

-(15) Injection wells used in experimental technologies;
+(15) Injection wells used in experimental technologies .

-(16) Injection wells used for in-situ recovery of lignite, coal, tar sands, and oil shale;
+(16) Injection wells used for in-situ recovery of lignite, coal, tar sands, and oil shale .

 (18) Wells used to inject fluids for the remediation of contaminated soils or ground water.